pedrocoutinhosilva/shiny.pwa/README.md

 ![Screenshot](images/standalone-desktop.png)

 ### Mobile
 On mobile you can use chrome, firefox or safari to install the PWA.
-On the first visit you will see a prompt for installation, on the following visits each browser has its own standards, for example chrome has the option available under "Add to home" in the ... menu, firefox displays a `+` button on the address bar.
+On the first visit you will see a prompt for installation, on the following visits each browser has its own standards, for example chrome has the option available under "Add to home" in the right top corner options menu, firefox displays a `+` button on the address bar.

 ![Screenshot](images/chrome-mobile.png)
 ![Screenshot](images/firefox-mobile.png)

-After installing the app will show on your home screen as a normal application.
+After installing the app will show and behave on your home screen as a normal mobile application.
 ![Screenshot](images/installed-mobile.png)